HaikuTeam/animator/QA.md

-When an action exists on an element, a bolt icon shows next to it in the timeline Frame listener window opens when you click the frame listener button When a frame listener exists at a frame, a bolt icon shows next to it in the timeline gauge I can scroll on the actions editor without scrolling the stage I can delete a frame listener using the trash icon
+When an action exists on an element, a bolt icon shows next to it in the timeline Frame listener window opens when you click the frame listener button When a frame listener exists at a frame, a bolt icon shows next to it in the timeline gauge I can delete a frame listener using the trash icon
 I can delete an element listener
 I can add an event listener with a custom name like "foo-bar"